|

 Rods

-First you need a medium class 20lb-30lb Rod, around 7' 9" long.
+Medium class 20lb-30lb Rod, around 8' long.

-it, go for a 12-30lb and a 20-50lb Class Rod as this covers most conditions.
+it also go for a 12-20lb Class Rod as this covers most conditions.

-Tip - Prepare your rods with a zip slider, bead
+Tip - Prepare your rods with a zip slider, bead and

 Reels

-Basics - start with a medium sized sturdy value reel, a spare is good to have too.
+Start with a medium sized sturdy value reel, a spare is good to have too.

-Tip - I would
+Tip - For value I would recommend a Penn 220 CS

-Leads
+Leads (Weights)

 rocky marks.